 I keep referring to pregnant women, but they are not the only ones affected.
 Folic acid is not just present in prenatal vitamins, it is actually added to fortify many processed foods.
 The presence of folic acid in prenatal vitamins might actually be harming unborn babies, and that is not O.K.

 (I am not a medical doctor, and I am not writing this post with the intention of giving medical advice.
 I simply want to warn pregnant women, and tell them to do their own research.
 Most people do not know that folic acid could be a problem).

 The issue is actually a complicated one.
 There are different steps in the biochemical process called methylation, and some people may actually need the methylated version of folate, (depending on how well their methylation cycle is functioning).
 This is an over-simplification, but the emerging branch of medicine called “nutrigenomics” is not something I can explain in a short blog post.
 I have been told that taking folate might not necessarily help some people, that they may need a methylated version of folate.
 (It is not a 2 step process, folic acid goes through a few steps before becoming methylated folate).

 To complicate matters even more, taking methylated folate might trigger detoxification, which is obviously not ideal during pregnancy.
-So again, please consult with your doctor about this.
+So please consult with your doctor about this.
 It is preferable to take methylated folate at least 6 months before getting pregnant, to get the body ready.
-Truthfully, it is best to prepare the body for pregnancy in many ways 6 months before getting pregnant.
-(I actually did this for my second pregnancy).

 There is a way to determine how your body can process folic acid and folate.
 It requires genetic testing, and one of the mutations/genetic variations to look for is the MTHFR SNP.
 (No, it is not a curse word, it is an acronym for Methylenetetrahydrofolate reductase) .